Mundelein, Illinois: Village Hall

 The current village hall was completed and opened in 2014.
 The building is a 10-acre, 32,000-foot building located next to the Metra station in the center of the town, and cost over $10 million to build.

 The original village hall, which was built and dedicated in 1929, cost the village $36,000 to construct.
 The building, which was described as "Tudor-style" and "Alpine-style", was also previously used as a fire station, municipal jail, and a community center.
 The building was demolished in 2019 for commercial development.

 Model Farm

 Model Farm was a prototype farm used to demonstrate new farming technology in the 1920s.
 The property included a six-room farmhouse and an exhibit hall.
 The 80-acre farm was opened in 1928 by the Public Service Company of Northern Illinois, which was a company run by businessman Samuel Insull.
 The property was sold to a cattle breeder in 1940 and was partially used as the site for the construction of Mundelein High School.

 Events

 Mundelein hosts an annual four-day event called the Mundelein Community Days for recreation around Independence Day.
 Events have included carnivals, live music, parades, and beauty pageants.

-An outdoor music festival titled "Miracle in Mundelein" was held on September 9, 2023.
-The event was notable for allowing people to use cannabis recreationally, although the drug was not sold on-site.
-The festival featured hip hop, reggae, and EDM, and featured the rock band Joe Russo's Almost Dead.
-The event was held adjacent to a cannabis dispensary.